 For instance, as the board’s primary point of contact at the organization, the nonprofit executive director should supply them with the right tools for conducting collaborative meetings, communicating outside the boardroom, quickly executing decisions, and practicing effective governance overall.

-Boardable offers everything a nonprofit board needs, from carrying out your meetings and delegating vital follow-up tasks to storing your documents in a centralized and secure location.
+Boardable offers everything a nonprofit board needs, from carrying out your meetings and delegating vital follow-up tasks to store your documents in a centralized and secure location.

 By simplifying board members’ jobs with technology, the executive director can promote organizational efficiency and get back to what matters: inciting real change!